 Why Do You Need to Smoke Woodchips: Busting the Myth

-Even if you own the best electric outdoor grill, you can add some woodchips to the grill and enjoy meat that is packed with a subtle smoky flavor.
+Even if you own the best gas smoker, you can add some woodchips to the grill and enjoy meat that is packed with a subtle smoky flavor.
 Many people enjoy using different types of woodchips as they grill or smoke, to give their meat a nice kick of flavor.
 Woodchips are used to enhance flavor.
 They’re not used as a source of fuel.

 Do you know how to use woodchips correctly in order to get a rich smoky flavor?
 Have you tried using woodchips before and felt that they left an overpowering smoky flavor?
 Then you may not have used the wood correctly.